 It’s been a couple of weeks since we exhibited at the Society of Garden Designers Autumn Conference at Imperial College.
-Well organised, we had a wonderful time and met so many interesting people.
-We were pretty pleased with our stand – especially having never exhibited before – keen to demostrate that artificial doesn’t have to mean ‘fake’.
+We were pleased with our stand – especially having never exhibited before – keen to demostrate that artificial doesn’t have to mean ‘fake’.

 We found a brilliant company called Green Graphics who produce eco-friendly (recycled and recyclable) stands.
 Really wanted to give them a mention because their service was first class and we were delighted with the end product.
 Once the stand was up we laid down a piece of our high-quality grass and attempted to make the space inviting.